markFriel/markFriel/README.md

 </p>

-Here are some ideas to get you started:
+About me 🔎:

-- 🔭 I’m currently working on Natural langauge processing techniques for information extraction in the insurance industry.
+- 🔭 I’m currently working on Natural language processing techniques for information extraction in the insurance industry.
 - 🌱 I’m currently learning Machine learning operation (MLOps)
 - 📜 BSc Informatics and MSc Artificial Intelligence
 - 📫 How to reach me: mfriel97@yahoo.com